Biocomputing-Teaching/Introduction-to-Bioinformatics/README.md

 conda install -c anaconda git
 ```

+If you are using Mac OS X you may be interested in installing [GitHub Desktop](https://desktop.github.com) aswell.

 That's it for now.
 Although, during the course, we will install and create other programming packages along we need them.

 ### Getting yourself ready